 Prices vary, depending on the space availed and the building.
 Here is an indication of the prevailing rates:

-We provide turnkey services for DIFC Category 3A Brokerage License.
-From fintech consulting, to assistance in authorisations, to assistance in preparation of the legal documentation,10 Leaves helps you navigate the DFSA Rulebook and submit an application that is comprehensive, complete and compliant.
+We provide turnkey services for DIFC Category 3A Investment Advisory Licenses.
+From inital consultations, to assistance in authorisations, to assistance in preparation of the legal documentation, 10 Leaves helps you navigate the DFSA Rulebook and submit an application that is comprehensive, complete and compliant.

 Our services include assistance in: